 Don’t fire the flash when it is meaningless to do so.
-Let’s say you are photographing a seascape or a cityscape or even a fireworks display.
-Turn of the flash.
-On a DSLR you should be out of the Auto mode or the scene modes because those tend to activate and fire the flash automatically.
-On a compact camera you will need to dig deep into the menu and find a way to switch off the flash.
+Let’s say you are photographing a seascape or a cityscape, or even a fireworks display.
+Turn off the flash.
+On a DSLR, you should be out of the Auto mode or the scene modes because those tend to activate and fire the flash automatically.
+On a compact camera, you will need to dig deep into the menu and find a way to switch off the flash.
 Else use gaffe tape.

 Every flash, even those which are built-in comes with a guide number.
 The guide number is a handy piece of information that tells you how powerful your flash is.
 It is expressed as a number and is always calculated by first selecting the ISO number at 100.
 The formula is aperture value multiplied by subject to flash distance.

 This is a very silly mistake and one that I have made myself.
-Beginners specially do this more often.
+Flash photography beginners especially do this more often.
 They use the pop-up flash with the lens hood on.
 The problem is unlike an external flash which sits quite high up, a pop-up flash sits lower on the top of the camera.
-Thus when you fire the flash it invariably catches the broad lens hood mounted on the lens.
+Thus when you fire the flash, it invariably catches the broad lens hood mounted on the lens.
 The result is a circular shadow in your images.